-British multi-instrumentalist, synth-pop pioneer, and avid pilot Gary Numan, who played Seattle’s Bumbershoot two years ago, took off on a solo around-the-world trip in a single-engine Cessna today in 1981, but his trip was cut short in India, where fighter jets forced him to land and he was arrested for not having proper documentation.
+British multi-instrumentalist, synth-pop pioneer, and avid pilot Gary Numan, who played Seattle’s Bumbershoot a few years ago, took off on a solo around-the-world trip in a single-engine Cessna today in 1981, but his trip was cut short in India, where fighter jets forced him to land and he was arrested for not having proper documentation.

 KISS appeared in public without their trademark makeup for the first time today in 1983 in an interview on MTV promoting their new album Lick It Up.

 John and Cynthia Lennon’s son Julian was at Sotheby’s auction house in London today in 1996 when he outbid everyone for Paul McCartney’s hand-written studio notes for the song he had written for him when his parents divorced when he was 5, Hey Jude.
 Julian remains close friends with Paul, and said he was more like a father to him than John, who had little contact with him from when he left Cynthia for Yoko Ono until the 70’s when he reconnected with his oldest son at the urging of then-girlfriend May Pang.
 Paul had started the song with his nickname as “Hey Jules”, but changed it to “Jude” because it was easier to sing.